Author has written 13 stories for Sherlock Holmes.

 It's all my daughter's fault.
 She got stuck on one of her fics, and I offered to sketch out a way forward.

 My second story was set in the beautiful west of England, and hopefully has an air of mystery to it.
-I'm working on a collaboration with Jenz127 (a brilliant Holmes writer) which will have an Egyptian story line; but in the meantime I have completed a third 'main' story, based around a theme of facing one's ghosts from the past, which has (inadvertantly, I hasten to add) ended up as quite a thriller, and ends with a hook into said Egyptian story.
-Whilst this is developing (evidently University commitments are slowing things down) I've decided to go ahead with another of my own, set in rural Hampshire where all may not be as it seems in the peaceful village of Coldenhall.
+A third 'main' story, based around a theme of facing one's ghosts from the past and which (inadvertantly, I hasten to add) ended up as quite a thriller, ends with a hook into a planned Egyptian story in collaboration with Jenz127.
+But that's been a long time coming, and my break from writing was too long... and so another story, set in rural Hampshire, intervened: all may not be as it seems in the peaceful village of Coldenhall.

 I find a natural attraction to the writing style which ACD used, hence a resulting natural attraction to the Holmes stories.
 The language and grammatical structure are typically Victorian / Edwardian - personally I can't stand the slapdash manner so many use these days - and I think the sense of time and place he achieves is very strong.
 The canon has its well-known faults of course, but ACD did an excellent job in creating one who must to all intents and purposes be the first modern 'whodunnit' detective for the likes of Agatha Christie, PD James and Colin Dexter to follow.